Condo vs. apartment: Which is best for you?

 Because the structure of condo and apartment communities is similar, they often have comparable amenities and locations.
-Both kinds of units may come with benefits like pools, trash disposal, manicured green spaces, on-property gyms and more.
+Both kinds of units may come with benefits like a pool, trash disposal, manicured green spaces, on-property gyms and more.

-Things to consider
+What to consider

 Who is a condo best for?